 Update: As used on UK Celebrity Masterchef 2014.
-Last night (10/7/14) Millie Mackintosh was given the recipe to and the photo to make Cullen Skink.
+Last night (10/7/14) Millie Mackintosh was given a basic recipe and our photo to make Cullen Skink.
 Unfortunately she made a stew and not a thick hearty soup.

 Even though I know what ‘Cullen Skink’ is, this is one of the harder posts I’ve written.
 I grew up only a few miles away from Cullen, a small fishing village on the North East Coast of Scotland, where this fish soup is supposed to hail from.
 I’ve eaten it all my life, I know what it should taste like, and how to make it, but I’ve struggled to find definitive answers to its history.
 So unusually for me I’ll share my recipe first and write the history afterwards.